frikyfriky11/frikyfriky11.github.io/content/posts/about-docker-containers-compose-projects-anonymous-volumes-unrecognized-changes.md

 +++
 date = 2023-11-21T23:22:39+01:00
-title = "About Docker Containers Compose Projects Anonymous Volumes Unrecognized Changes" description = "The VOLUME directive in Dockerfiles can trick you into thinking your deploy pipeline will work as expected when in fact could end up not updating anything at all." authors = ["Stefano Previato"] tags = ["Docker", "volumes", "deploy", "pipeline"]
+title = "About Docker containers, compose projects, anonymous volumes and unrecognized changes" description = "The VOLUME directive in Dockerfiles can trick you into thinking your deploy pipeline will work as expected when in fact could end up not updating anything at all." authors = ["Stefano Previato"] tags = ["Docker", "volumes", "deploy", "pipeline"]